 This premium loyalty tier offers free delivery on eligible prescriptions, as well as fast, free shipping and instant discounts on certain CVS Health brand items and monthly rewards that can be used in-store and online.
 In addition, members have access to a live pharmacist chat line 24/7.
 It’s a great program for those who value those benefits.

-And average CarePass members spend three to four times more than our average CVS customers.
+On average, CarePass members spend three to four times more than non-CarePass CVS customers.